Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 (Toronto) December 5, 2018 – It is estimated that 1.6 million Canadians live with COPD (chronic obstructive pulmonary disease), yet it is believed that almost as many have COPD and don’t know it.
 COPD is a disease many Canadians are unaware of and it is now the third leading cause of death, and the number one cause of hospitalization, in Canada.
 It is a disease that places a tremendous burden on patients, caregivers, and the healthcare system.

-The Lung Association has partnered with Boehringer Ingelheim (Canada) Ltd. on a national project, Helping the Missing Million.
+The Lung Health Foundation has partnered with Boehringer Ingelheim (Canada) Ltd. on a national project, Helping the Missing Million.
 The project’s purpose is to better understand why patients aren’t getting diagnosed with COPD sooner, and then determine what needs to be done to ensure that they are.